8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 4. More companies are adopting data analysis technologies

-New tech makes life a whole lot easier to perform complex and time-intensive tasks.
+New technology makes it much easier to handle complex and time-consuming tasks.

-For larger businesses, they can have diverse and frankly staggering amounts of data sets to sort through.
+For large businesses, they often have vast and overwhelming amounts of data to manage.

-The reason these same companies are looking to adopt technologies that support their strategies is this: implementing analytics tools gives them a competitive edge
+These companies are eager to adopt technologies that align with their strategies because using analytics tools gives them a competitive advantage.

 These stats from DataProt reflect this:

-• The global rate for adopting business intelligence is 26%
+• The global adoption rate for business intelligence is 26%.

-• Organisations leave 97% of gathered data unused
+• Organisations leave 97% of the data they collect unused.

-• The global business intelligence market was worth $24 billion in 2021
+• The global business intelligence market was valued at $24 billion in 2021.

 TIP